md-plugins/md-plugins/packages/docs/src/pages/__elements.md

 <br><br>

 - It is important that you specify all sections of a QLayout, even if you don't use them.
 For example, even if you don't use footer or right side drawer, still specify them within your QLayout's `view` prop.
 - When QDrawer is set into overlay mode, **it will force it to go into fixed position**, regardless if QLayout's "view" prop is configured with "l/r" or "L/R".
-Also, **if on iOS platform and QLayout is containerized**, the fixed position will also be forced upon QDrawer due to platform limitations that cannot be overcome.
+Also, **if on iOS platform and QLayout is containerized**, the fixed position will also be forced upon QDrawer due to platform limitations that cannot be overcome...
   :::

 ## Call to action button